 Connectors owned by SysML blocks may be used to define relationships between parts or other properties of the same containing block.
 The type of a connector or its connected ends may specify the semantic interpretation of a specific connector.
-A Binding Connector is a connector that is not typed by an association.
-If the two ends of a binding connector have the same type, the connector specifies that the properties at the end of the connector must have the same values, recursively through any nested properties within the connected properties.

 SysML excludes variations of associations in UML in which navigable ends can be owned directly by the association.
 In SysML, navigation is equivalent to a named property owned directly by a block.
 The only form of an association end that SysML allows an association to own directly is an unnamed end used to carry an inverse multiplicity of a reference property.
 This unnamed end provides a metamodel element to record an inverse multiplicity, to cover the specific case of a unidirectional reference that defines no named property for navigation in the inverse direction.
 SysML enforces its equivalence of navigation and ownership by means of constraints that the block stereotype enforces on the existing UML metamodel